 Our minimally invasive approach requires only two small incisions in your abdomen: one at your belly button and one near your pubic hairline.
-If any endometrial tissue is detected that interferes with the function of your ovaries, fallopian tubes, bowel, or bladder, your surgeon can introduce special instruments through the incisions to remove the abnormal tissue via cutting, scraping, laser or with electric current (called cautery).
+If any endometrial tissue is detected that interferes with the function of your ovaries, fallopian tubes, bowel, or bladder, your surgeon can introduce special instruments through the incisions to remove the abnormal tissue via cutting, scraping, laser, or with electric current (called cautery).

-If there is an endometrial cyst on your ovary (known as an endometrioma), your surgeon may choose to treat the cyst in one of three ways: by draining it, by removing part of the cyst or by taking out the entire cyst.
+If there is an endometrial cyst on your ovary (known as an endometrioma), your surgeon may choose to treat the cyst in one of three ways: by draining it, by removing part of the cyst, or by taking out the entire cyst.
 Removal of these cysts may relieve severe menstrual cramps, however, this is not always a long-term fix because cysts may grow back.

 In fact, about 7 out of 10 women report less pain during the first few months following laparoscopy surgery.
-Unfortunately, in more than half of these women, symptoms return within 2 years.
+Unfortunately, in more than half of these women, symptoms return within two years.
 Studies have shown that starting hormone therapy such as birth control pills after surgery can extend endometriosis pain relief by preventing endometrial tissue from growing back quickly.